rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 Restricting system calls may not be easy.
 It is difficult to determine what system calls some daemons need to make to function properly.

-The `strace` utility can be useful to determine what syscalls created.
-The option `-f` specifies to follow forked processes and `-o` saves the output to the file called `httpd.strace`.
+The `strace` utility can help determine what syscalls are created.
+The option `-f` specifies to follow forked processes, and `-o` saves the output to the file called `httpd.strace`.

 ```bash
 [user@rocky-vm ~]$ sudo strace -f -o httpd.strace /usr/sbin/httpd